schrotie/shadow-query/README.md

 # More

-Dynamic templates can do it bit more, chunked and/or conditional rendering for example.
+Dynamic templates can do a bit more, chunked and/or conditional rendering for example.
 For this and a more helpers/features please refer to the API reference.
 To view it:
 ```sh
 git clone https://github.com/schrotie/shadow-query
 cd shadow-query